wentbackward/music-theory/basic-theory.md

 ## Minor scales

--   You might not know it but because you know all the major scales, and you understand intervals, you know all the **minor scales** as well.
--   If you go left 3 intervals from the root of the major scale.
-Start there and play all the notes, from the major scale, you have found the **natural minor** or **relative minor**.
+Because you know all the major scales, and you understand intervals, you know the **minor scales** as well.
+All you need are the rules on how to find them.
+One way to find a minor scale is to go left by 3 intervals from the root of the major scale.
+Start there and play all the notes from the major scale, you have found the **natural minor** or **relative minor**.

 <table border="0" cellspacing="0" cellpadding="6" rules="all" frame="none">